The Tech Support Industry

 Tech support service is not cheap.
 A one-time service can be hundreds of dollars.
 To free up extra cash, a dissatisfied customer may look at ending this type of service as a quick way to save.

-Another problem for tech support businesses are that they don’t have a strong band, have little name recognition, and are often smaller, less-established businesses.
+Other than getting approved for a Merchant Account for Tech Support, another problem for tech support businesses is, they don’t have a strong brand, have little name recognition, and are often smaller, less-established businesses.
 A lack of business know-how and customer service puts them at a deficit.
 Merchants may not know that larger companies offer refunds and other incentives to keep customers satisfied and from disputing a credit card transaction.

 Most importantly, chargebacks – whether won or lost – contribute to merchants’ total chargeback ratios.
 Not understanding this fact makes merchants hesitant to enroll in chargeback alert programs, fight transaction disputes, and give refunds.